lunchboxer/graphql-subscriptions-client/README.md

 // set up the client, which can be reused const client = new SubscriptionClient(GRAPHQL_ENDPOINT, {
   reconnect: true,
+  lazy: true, // only connect when there is a query
+  connectionCallback: error => {
+    error && console.error(error)
+  }
 });

 // make the actual request